MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Sessions.md

 ---
 title: "Sessions"
-description: Use the session functions to manage navnow sessions. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+description: Use the session functions to manage navnow sessions.
+This topic contains additional links to other functions. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na